spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 If you need to add, modify, or fix events at the project level, start with these two steps:

 - Locate the page template or view that is used for the current page.
-- Override the `{% block eventTracker %}` block in your project’s template at the [project level](https://docs.spryker.com/docs/dg/dev/frontend-development/202410.0/yves/atomic-frontend/managing-components/overriding-components.html#create-component-folder-on-project-level).
+- Override the `{% raw %}{% block eventTracker %}{% endraw %}` block in your project’s template at the [project level](https://docs.spryker.com/docs/dg/dev/frontend-development/202410.0/yves/atomic-frontend/managing-components/overriding-components.html#create-component-folder-on-project-level).

 For comprehensive details about the **event configuration API**, visit the [traceable-events-orchestrator README](https://github.com/spryker-shop/traceable-event-widget/src/SprykerShop/Yves/TraceableEventWidget/Theme/default/components/molecules/traceable-events-orchestrator/README.md).